Donald Friell McLeod

-Sir Donald Friell McLeod KCSI CB (6 May 1810 – 28 November 1872) was an Anglo-Indian civil servant who served as Lieutenant Governor of the Punjab between 1865 and 1870.
+Sir Donald Friell McLeod KCSI CB (6 May 1810 – 28 November 1872) was British civil servant in India who served as Lieutenant Governor of the Punjab between 1865 and 1870.
 He was one of the founders of Lahore Oriental College, now part of the Punjab University, and is generally remembered as a philanthropic administrator and promoter of education, of both Oriental studies by Europeans, and European literature studies in India.

 Early life

 He was born at Fort William, Calcutta, then part of the Bengal Presidency.
-His father was Duncan McLeod (1780-1856), a Scotsman who later became lieutenant general of the Bengal engineers, and achieved distinction designing the Hazarduari Palace.
+His father was Duncan McLeod (1780–1856), a Scotsman who later became lieutenant general of the Bengal engineers, and achieved distinction designing the Hazarduari Palace.
 His mother was Henrietta Friell, who descended maternally from the Boileau of Castelnau family.

 In 1814 McLeod was sent to stay with his grandfather in Scotland.
 He was educated at schools in Edinburgh, Dulwich and later Putney where Charles Canning was also a student.
 In 1826 he was enrolled at East India Company College in Hertfordshire, where he became a friend of John Lawrence.

 Career

 Early career

-McLeod returned to Bengal on 10 December 1828 to begin his career in the East India Company's administrative service.
+McLeod travelled to Bengal on 10 December 1828 to begin his career in the East India Company's administrative service.
 He was initially stationed at Munger Fort and in 1831 assisted Colonel William Sleeman on special service suppressing the Thugee.
 Later that year he was posted to Sagar and Nerbudda as administrator, remaining in the role until 1840 when he assumed special charge of Jubbalpore district.
 In 1843, McLeod was appointed collector and magistrate for Benares.
 In Autumn 1845 he became seriously ill, and took leave in Cape Town where he stayed with his sister and brother-in-law until his return in April 1847.
 During his six-year tenure in Benares, he was regarded for having made significant improvements to the municipal administration and police, and greatly reducing crime in the city.